HafizAhsanAshfaq786/Statistics-Notes-Code-Repository/README.md

-# Statistics-Notes-Code-Repository
-A complete compilation of notes and programming code concerning statistics operates within this repository.
-The repository covers basic and sophisticated statistical principles starting from descriptive to inferential analysis and probability principles and distributions and hypothesis tests together with analytical techniques.
+Students who refer to this repository can find both statistical code and explanation pages.
+The repository includes content starting from basic to advanced educational material.
+This repository teaches about data analysis as well as probability and hypothesis testing.
 📌 Features:
-Well-structured notes on key statistical concepts Python/R code snippets for practical implementation Examples and explanations for better understanding Useful resources for data analysis and research
-This repository functions as an essential resource which serves all students alongside researchers who study data and anyone else interested in statistics.
+Well-organized notes on key statistical concepts.
+The repository includes practical codes written in both Python and R programming languages.
+Clear examples for better understanding.
+The collection includes research aids along with learning materials.
+The guide provides important assistance to students along with researchers and all those who demonstrate interest in statistics.
 Contributions and suggestions are welcome!